Sorry we couldn't find any matches for

 An adjustable rate mortgage (ARM) is a loan that offers a lower initial interest rate than most fixed rate loans.
 The interest rate has a set fixed rate period that is generally lower than that of a 30 year fixed.
 After the fixed rate period expires the rate converts to an adjustable rate based on a specific index.
 The benefit of the lower introductory payment should be weighed against the risk that your rate may increase after your initial fixed rate period ends.
 An ARM may be the right mortgage choice only if you plan on being in the home for less than three to five years.

-Is comparing an APR the best way to shop for a loan?
+Is comparing an APR the good way to shop for a loan?

 The APR is designed to help consumers realize that there is a cost to getting credit that is not readily seen.
 The APR on an ARM loan is based on an assumption of what market conditions will be in the future, which will affect future rate adjustments.
 We recommend that you use the same loan program and loan amount when comparing the rates and fees of different lenders.
 We also feel it’s important to note that rates change daily; so same-day comparisons are key.